How to Fix Sleep Mode Battery Drain on Windows 11 — Complete Step-by-Step Guide

 Introduction

-In this guide, I’ll explain:
+In this guide, we’ll cover:

-• Why this happens
+• Why this happens in Windows 11

 Why Does Windows 11 Drain Battery in Sleep Mode?

-Unlike older versions of Windows, Windows 11 uses a modern sleep system called “Modern Standby”, which sometimes keeps certain hardware partially active to enable faster wake-up and background updates.
+Unlike some older versions of Windows, Windows 11 uses a modern sleep system called Modern Standby.
+In this mode, certain hardware components can remain partially active so that your PC can wake instantly, receive notifications, or perform background updates.

-• Network activity (Wi-Fi / Bluetooth)
+• Network activity (Wi-Fi / Bluetooth / Wake-on-LAN)

-• Incompatible or outdated device drivers
+• Incompatible, buggy, or outdated device drivers

-• BIOS settings allowing “connected standby”
+• BIOS / UEFI options that keep “connected standby” enabled

-What is Modern Standby?
+What Is Modern Standby?

 Solution 1: Check Power Configuration Using Command Prompt